fardeen9983/Ultimate-Dux/Languages/PHP/Basics/Readme.md

 ## Conditions

 Many a time in programming, we evaluate a condition or an expression to decide which course of action to go with forward.
 Conditionals in PHP allow us to implement this functionality by providing us concepts such as `switch` operator and `if-else` statements, ternary operator `?:`.

+So basically we perform one set of operation or another depending on the result of a condition.
+The condition can be a simple comparison or a complex query.
+Let us dive into the basics.

+After learning the basic conditional statements you can combine them together or with other element slike loop to implement your logic and so forth.